Is Forminator not sending emails? If you’re not getting notifications, you could miss important contact form messages.

 If you want, you can also turn on Detailed Email Logs so you can see the email headers, subject line, and other information for each message sent.
 And if you enable Weekly Email Summary, you’ll get a weekly report.

-In WP Mail SMTP Pro, email logging is shown on a chart on the WordPress dashboard.
+In WP Mail SMTP Pro, email logging is shown in a chart on your WordPress dashboard.
 So it really helps to keep track of your emails to make sure everything’s working, without the need for a separate email logging plugin.